dtao/PhilosopherDeveloper/source/posts/2018-10-18-information-intoxication.md

 ---
-title: Information underexposure
+title: Information intoxication
-date: 2018-10-17
+date: 2018-10-18
 published: false
 ---

 I still remember the last time I got hopelessly inebriated.
 It wasn't as long ago as I'd like to admit.
 But it was a turning point for me, a wake-up call to a grown man with two children.
-But the details of the story aren't really important, except for one: it started with the all-too-common mistake of drinking without having eaten dinner.
+The details of the story aren't really important, except for one: it started with the all-too-common mistake of drinking without having eaten dinner.